-WHEREAS, City Council has established, pursuant to Resolution No. 200005, aggressive new carbon reduction and climate goals in conformance with nowthat shall be revisited annually to ensure alignment with current IPCC and United Nations (UN) science-based targets and recommendations; and
+WHEREAS, City Council has established, pursuant to Resolution No. 200005, aggressive new carbon reduction and climate goals that shall be revisited annually to ensure alignment with current IPCC and United Nations (UN) science-based targets and recommendations; and

 WHEREAS, the City has undertaken to revise and replace the 2008 Climate Protection Plan by developing a new Climate Protection and Resiliency Plan (CPRP) that is equity focused and grounded in the targets detailed in Resolution No. 200005; and